 - Use the COVID clean checklist developed by the Australian Tourism Industry Council click here for more information.
 This comprehensive checklist has been developed as part of the Quality Tourism Framework platform.
 Completing the checklist will give operators access to a national COVID-Clean logo for tourism operators to display.
-The intention is to reassure travellers of our industry's ability to provide safer experiences as travel restrictions are eased. - Click here for Tourism Experience Checklist for groups under 50. - Help strengthen our industry by becoming members of Queensland Tourism Industry Council (QTIC).
+The intention is to reassure travellers of our industry's ability to provide safer experiences as travel restrictions are eased. - Help strengthen our industry by becoming members of Queensland Tourism Industry Council (QTIC).
 We are supporting operators during this pandemic with a 100% discounted supporter level membership for the 2020-21 financial year.